 And with AVX2_256 2xNN kernels are faster than 4xN.

 These faster choices are now made based on CpuInfo at run time.

 After choosing nbnxn 2xNN kernels and changing the to tabulated Ewald

 nonbonded kernels, AVX2_256 is only a few percent slower than AVX2_128

 on AMD Zen and is faster with nonbondeds and PME on a GPU.
 So we

 should not warn the user when AVX2_256 is used.

-#6 Updated by Szilárd Páll about 2 years ago
+#6 Updated by Szilárd Páll over 2 years ago

 Erik Lindahl wrote: